lpng-plenge/ChatPDF/README.md

 - **Response Generation**: Generates responses using the GPT-3.5 model tailored to the context of the provided text.

 ## Usage
-1. **Upload PDF**: Select a PDF file using the file uploader.
+1. **Upload PDF**: Click on the "Upload your PDF" button to upload a PDF file.
-2. **Chat Interface**: Type your query in the input box and click "Send" to interact with the chatbot.
+2. **Chat Interface**: Type messages in the chat input box and press Enter to send them to the chatbot.
-3. **View Responses**: The chatbot will provide responses based on the content of the uploaded PDF and the user's query.
+3. **AI Response**: The chatbot will respond based on the content of the PDF and the user's queries.
+4. **History**: Chat history is displayed to provide context for the conversation.

 ## Installation
 Ensure you have Python installed, then run the following commands to install the required dependencies: